 Mid-1940s: Las Vegas is a small, but growing town with major water challenges.
 The valley's over-reliance on dwindling groundwater supplies has city officials concerned.
 Area leaders want to develop a water system that will serve the valley's present and future needs.

-July 1, 1954: The LVVWD begins operations and drills its first well that same month.
+July 1, 1954: LVL&W Company sale is finalized and LVVWD begins operations, drilling its first well that same month.

 1955: Las Vegas receives its first delivery of Lake Mead water from the BMI system in Henderson and constructs its first reservoir (Charleston Heights).